ansonhe97/Grove-Starter-Kit/README.md

   - **Output:**  OLED Display, LED or buzzer can be used as an output module that converts electrical energy into sound, light or to OLED display screen.
 For example, it can display different patterns, which is its output.

 - How does the controller know to open the door when it receives input signal from the sensor?
-This involves the new concept of "code"."Code" is the equivalent of "thought" in our brain.
+This involves the new concept of "Code"."Code" is the equivalent of "thought" in our brain.
 It can process the input signal so that the input system can communicate with the controller, and it can also process the output signal so that the controller can communicate with the output system.

-- In general, the input unit, the control unit, and the output unit are the hardware, the body of our device, and the code is the software.

 ### 2. Analog, Digital and Protocol Signals